Zielon/3DScanning/Project/README.md

 ## Future Development

 Future tasks:
-* iPad with Structure Sensor Deployment using uplink library [4] or Structure SDK for iOS.
+* iPad with Structure Sensor Deployment using uplink library [4] or Structure SDK for iOS [5].

 ## References